cloud-atlas-ai/obsidian-ics/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/muness/obsidian-ics?style=for-the-badge&sort=semver) ![Obsidian Downloads](https://img.shields.io/badge/dynamic/json?logo=obsidian&color=%23483699&label=downloads&query=%24%5B%22ics%22%5D.downloads&url=https%3A%2F%2Fraw.githubusercontent.com%2Fobsidianmd%2Fobsidian-releases%2Fmaster%2Fcommunity-plugin-stats.json&style=for-the-badge)

 This is a plugin for [Obsidian](https://obsidian.md).
-It adds events from google calendar ics URLs to your Daily Note on demand.
+It adds events from calendar/ics URLs to your Daily Note on demand.

-This only works with the Daily Note or [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) plugins: specifically it gets the date to search for events during from the currently open daily note.
+This  is designed to work with the Daily Note or [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) plugins: specifically it gets the date to search for events during from the currently open daily note. you can use it through Dataview or Templater for more advanced / customized usage.

 I highly recommend pairing this with the [Day Planner](https://github.com/ivan-lednev/obsidian-day-planner) plugin: the output format is tuned to support it and you'll get support for seeing the day and week planners.